invertase/react-query-firebase/README.md

 React Query Firebase provides a set of easy to use hooks for handling asynchronous tasks with Firebase in your React application, with full TypeScript support.

-> **Note**: The library only supports Firebase JS SDK v9 - [learn more about it here](https://firebase.googleblog.com/2021/08/the-new-firebase-js-sdk-now-ga.html)!
+> **Note**: The library supports the Firebase JS SDK v9 - [learn more about it here](https://firebase.googleblog.com/2021/08/the-new-firebase-js-sdk-now-ga.html)!

 Unlike other solutions, hooks are built on top of [React Query](https://react-query.tanstack.com) which takes care of complex challenges such as caching, automatic refetching, realtime data subscriptions, pagination & infinite queries, mutations, SSR Support, data selectors, side effect handlers